7085/netscan.js/README.md

 -------------
 This section describes experiments which were conducted during the development of NetScan.js, but did not yield the expected or useful results.
-Some of the tests are still included in the "test" subfolder.
+Some of the tests are still included in the "test" subfolder, for continueing the experiments.

 It was tried to extract connection information and timing data from WebRTC in order to use it for network scans.
 Although there exist many points where internal state data can be accessed it did not prove as useful.
 A meaningful conclusion cannot be drawn, as there are not much differences in the internal processing between existing and non-existing hosts.
-In a second attempt various manipulations on the SDP which is used in WebRTC [16] were tested.
-The goal was to establish arbitrary connections to any ip address chosen by us.
+In a second attempt various manipulations in the session description protocol (SDP) which is used in WebRTC [16] were tested.
+The goal was to establish arbitrary connections to any ip address chosen by us and collect data directly, through errors or timing side channels subsequently.
 I was able to achieve to send packets to addresses chosen manually, but I did not manage to get manually crafted data through, as no ICE connection was established.
 This could need further exploration, because WebRTC and the internal mechanisms are rather complex and include a lot of different specifications and RFCs.
 Some useful information on SDP can be found at [12] [13] [13] [14] [15] [17].

 Another experiment was dedicated to reading cross-origin content.
 Based on previous research